Yukhu: After Yukhu

-Yukhu split after 1999 İzmit earthquake due to collapse of their last studio, ADA Muzik.
+Yukhu split after the 1999 İzmit earthquake due to collapse of their last studio, ADA Muzik.
 Naghdaliyev and Eyvazov stayed in Turkey.
-Eyvazov became a tattoo artist and Naghdaliyev continued to involve himself in music.
+Eyvazov became a tattoo artist and Naghdaliyev continued to involve himself in music, becoming well known as the guitarist for Kıraç.
+He would also change his name to the Turkish form Namık Nağdaliyev.
 Later Eyvazov returned to Baku and currently lives there.
 Ibrahim Emin also returned from Turkey in 2003 to form the group Sirr in 2004.
 He became bassist of the band until its split in 2015, and remained in Azerbaijan for the rest of his life.
 However, the former members claim the band has not disbanded, but due to members living in different countries, the band cannot reunite.

 Emin died on 2 July 2019.
 On 20 September 2020, Xəzərin sahilində was released on vinyl.

+In 2023, Nematov returned to Azerbaijan and performed old Yukhu songs with the rock band Ayna.
+He has since embarked on a solo career.
+On 27 August, he published an interview with 1news.az discussing the renaissance of his music career, and also stated that he did not believe Yukhu could reunite.

+In early 2025, Eyvazov began posting videos to an official Yukhu Instagram account, showing him performing some of the band's songs with a new lineup, consisting of vocalist Hasan Rzayev, guitarist Vusal Mehdizadeh, bassist Elchin Eminov and keyboardist Lachin Gahramanov.
+According to Eyvazov, Nematov was asked to join the new band, but refused, citing the success of his solo career.

+On 3 September 2025, the new Yukhu announced the release of its debut single "Sənin üçün" for the 5th.